danielvartan/lubritime/README.md

-`lubritime` is an extension for the [lubridate](https://github.com/tidyverse/lubridate) package from tidyverse, adding new features to deal with temporal objects.
+`lubritime` is an extension for the [lubridate](https://github.com/tidyverse/lubridate) package from [tidyverse](https://www.tidyverse.org/), adding new features to deal with temporal objects.

-Please note that `lubritime` is not related in any way with `RStudio` or the `lubridate` developer team.
+Please note that `lubritime` is not related in any way with `Posit/RStudio` or the `lubridate` developer team.

 ## Prerequisites